joaopalmeiro/reading-notes/data-visualization/README.md

 - "(...) most visualizations represent data that is already an imperfect or incomplete representation of the world."
   - Data provenance/lineage is an important concept for transparency.
 - "Placing perspective, early photography, and data visualization along a historical continuum, we can see a **tendency to systematize and automate methods of producing representations**, from using rules, to machines, to algorithms."
-- "(...) belief at first sight — the uncritical perception of visualizations as a sufficient representation of reality."
 - "What we see is intertwined with our individual and cultural experiences, which are influenced by the history of how visual media have been perceived — as a way to portray an objective reality."
   - "(...) from a cultural point of view, belief at first sight can also happen when a society in general views a medium as fundamentally objective without further critique."
 - "Understanding visualization is a shared responsibility between those who create, acquire, or select data (data providers), those who create representations of data (visualization creators) and those who read or use the visualization (analysts and viewers)."